kubernetes/enhancements/keps/sig-network/4858-ip-cidr-validation/README.md

 warnings get logged, with information about specific objects, which would be more useful in helping to track down the offending users/controllers.

+(Neither of these was done.
+There is no real reason why people would have been creating objects with invalid IPs anyway, and we have not seen any evidence that anyone is actually encountering the warnings about the impending validation change, so any additional metrics/logging seems unnecessary.)

 ### Dependencies